radomsdigital/studio/docs/blueprint.md

-# **App Name**: Apex Cloud Solutions
+# **App Name**: Leywok

 ## Core Features:

-- Compelling Hero Section: A landing page section featuring a dynamic headline that immediately conveys the value proposition, such as 'Unleash Scalable Growth with Apex Cloud'.
-It includes a concise subheadline addressing the enterprise audience's needs for robust, secure, and efficient cloud solutions.
+- **Compelling Hero Section**: A landing page section featuring a dynamic headline that immediately conveys the value proposition: "Post a Task, Get It Done."
+It includes a concise subheadline addressing users' needs for fast, reliable, and effortless service booking from skilled professionals.

+- **Service Categories Showcase**: Dedicated area highlighting key service categories:
+  - Home Services (cleaning, repairs, maintenance)
+  - Skilled Trades (plumbers, electricians, carpenters)
+  - Creative & Design (graphic design, web development, content creation)
+  - Professional Services (consulting, marketing, business support)

-- Top Products Showcase: Dedicated area highlighting key cloud products (e.g., Compute, Storage, Networking, AI Services).
-Each product includes a brief description, key benefits tailored for enterprise use cases, and transparent pricing information to build trust and facilitate decision-making.
+  Each category includes a brief description, key benefits, and starting price information to build trust and facilitate decision-making.

+- **How It Works Section**: A clear 4-step process explaining the platform:
+  1. Post Your Task - Describe what you need
+  2. Receive Bids - Compare qualified professionals
+  3. Award the Job - Choose the best provider
+  4. Get It Done - Pay securely after completion

-- Customer Success Stories: Incorporation of customer testimonials with recognizable company logos to add credibility and social proof.
-These testimonials illustrate specific problems the cloud provider solved for enterprise clients and the positive outcomes achieved.
+- **Customer Success Stories**: Incorporation of testimonials from satisfied customers and service providers with company/business identifiers.
+These testimonials illustrate specific problems Leywok solved and positive outcomes achieved.

+- **Clear Call-to-Action (CTA)**: Prominent placement of two primary CTAs throughout the landing page:
+  - "Post a Task" - For customers needing services
-- Clear Call-to-Action (CTA): Prominent placement of a CTA button labeled 'Request a Consultation' throughout the landing page.
-The button is visually distinct and strategically positioned to encourage user engagement at multiple points of the page.
+  - "Become a Provider" - For professionals joining the platform

+  Buttons are visually distinct and strategically positioned to encourage user engagement.

-- Generative AI Assistant: A GenAI assistant tool for quickly customizing proposed cloud configurations, including cost estimates and resource allocation scenarios.
-- Contact form: A form to allow a user to submit contact information that is emailed to the cloud provider.
-If the LLM determines the request would best be handled by a human it does not generate the automated configuration for the customer.
+- **AI-Powered Request Routing**: A GenAI assistant that analyzes task requests for complexity.
+If the LLM determines a request is too complex for automated processing, it routes the task to human specialists who can clarify requirements before posting.

+- **Task Submission Form**: A comprehensive form allowing users to submit:
+  - Name and email
+  - Task title
+  - Detailed task description
+  - Budget and timeline requirements

+- **Provider Signup**: A dedicated signup flow for service providers including:
+  - Professional information
+  - Service category selection
+  - Experience verification
+  - Profile creation

+- **Trust Indicators**: Display of key metrics to build confidence:
+  - Verified professionals
+  - Secure payments
+  - Satisfaction guaranteed
+  - Platform statistics (tasks completed, active providers)

 ## Style Guidelines: